jperryhouts/Tangler/README.md

 ## Testing

-Unit tests are written with pytest, and can be run the usual way:
+Code coverage is still pretty sparse, but there are a handful of unit tests for some of the simple data manipulation functions.
+They can be run with pytest.

 ```
-python -m pytest .
+python -m pytest tangler/
 ```